-The NL116 Ethernet/CompactFlash® Module enables Ethernet communication with the datalogger.
-It also has a slot for a Type I or Type II CompactFlash® (CF) card (3.3 V, 75 mA).

-The NL116/CF card combination can be used to expand the datalogger memory, transport data/programs from the field site(s) to the office, upload power-up functions, and store JPEG images from a Campbell Scientific camera.
+Data stored on cards can be retrieved through a communication link to the datalogger or by removing the card and carrying it to a computer with a CF adapter.
+With large files, transferring the CF card to a computer may be faster than collecting the data over a communication link.
+CF card-data retrieval is discussed in detail in Section 7.4, CF Card Data-Retrieval Details (p.
+23) .
+CAUTION Removing a card while it is active can cause garbled data and can actually damage the card.
+Always press the Initiate Removal button and wait for a green light before removing card.
+CAUTION LoggerNet's File Control should not be used to retrieve data from a CF card.
+Using File Control to retrieve the data can result in a corrupted data file.
+Overview The NL115 Ethernet/CompactFlash Module enables 10Base-T Ethernet communication with the datalogger.
+It also has a slot for a Type I or Type II CompactFlash (CF) card (3.3 V, 75 mA).
+The NL115/CF card combination can be used to expand the datalogger's memory, transport data/programs from the field site(s) to the office, upload power-up functions, and store JPEG images from the CC640 camera.
 Data stored on cards can be retrieved through a communications link to the datalogger or by removing the card and carrying it to a computer.
-The computer can read the CF card either with the CF1 adapter or #17752 reader/writer.
-The CF1 adapter allows the computer PCMCIA card slot to read the CF card; the #17752 reader/writer allows the computer USB port to read the CF card.
+The computer can read the CF card either with the CF1 adapter or 17752 reader/writer.
+The CF1 adapter allows the PC's PCMCIA card slot to read the CF card; the 17752 reader/writer allows the PC's USB port to read the CF card.
 User-supplied CF adapters may also be used.

-LoggerNet File Control should not be used to retrieve an open file (for example, a file created by using CardOut or the latest file created by TableFile, option 64) from a CF card.
+CAUTION LoggerNet's File Control should not be used to retrieve data from a CF card.
 Using File Control to retrieve the data can result in a corrupted data file.
-However, File Control can be used to retrieve closed files such as JPEG images or files (other than the latest) created by TableFile, option 64.

-5.1 Buttons and LEDs
+5.1 Status LEDs

-For the CompactFlash portion of the module, there is one red-green-orange LED (light-emitting diode) and two buttons: Initiate Removal and eject.
-The Status LED indicates the status of the module.
+There is one red-green-orange LED (light-emitting diode) and two buttons: Initiate Removal and eject.
+The LED indicates the status of the module.
 The LED will flash red when the CF card is being accessed, solid green when it is OK to remove the card, solid orange to indicate an error, and flashing orange if the card has been removed and has been out long enough that CPU memory has wrapped and data is being overwritten without being stored to the card.
 The Initiate Removal button must be pressed before removing a card to allow the datalogger to store any buffered data to the card and then power off.
 The eject button is used to eject the CF card.
 Note that if the eject button cannot be pressed, it may have been disabled by bending it to the right.
 Straighten and press the eject button to eject the CF card.